kecman/garage/PLAN.md

 ## Next Release

+- [Bug,UI/UX] Enable the Ctrl-` keybinding to toggle the console when it's open, so we don't need to click away from the console to use it.
+Note the other keybindings should NOT be enabled in the console.
+- [Bug] Fix Camera unable to rotate when you focus on the point.wkt item
+- [Bug] Fix item_Wire_Mesh.obj not reporting the correct number of points/polylines in the item context menu.
+- [Bug] When you load a polyline obj at z!=0 the text is not rendered at the right z coordinate (Maybe fixed now)
+- [UI/UX] File load/reload should not skip empty files, the filenames could dim when the reload causes the file to become empty (IMPORTANT)
+- [UI/UX,Commands] Add usage to the commands in the terminal
+- [UI/UX] Make more reasonable UI for changing transparency (and have commands that can set it)
+- [UI/UX] Make polygon index rendering show the actual indices of the polygon (not the triangulation)
+- [Geometry] Add support for Polygon3

+## Backlog

+- [DevX] Do an audit/cleanup of the code to make it more hackable by other people
+- [Bug] Fix the x64 build
 - [Bug] Fix the labels appearing outside the clipping box
 - [Bug] When loading a file that doesn't exist the text file handler reports unable to load file (good) but the obj loader also reports empty vertices (bad, to be fixed)
-- [Commands] Add a syntax for specifying what command to run when the app starts
-- [Commands] Command to select/sort items by type, size, filename etc
-- [Commands] Command to compute parameterisation?
 - [UI/UX] Sweep drag improvements
   - have a cooldown rather than just toggling off on exit
   - make it work with scroll wheel in a long item list, does it work already?
-- [UI/UX] File reload should not skip empty files, the filenames could dim when the reload causes the file to become empty
-- [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/
 - [UI/UX] Add some options for backface shading, including an obnoxiously visible one for finding holes in meshes
 - [UI/UX] Fix issue where holding Ctrl to use the focussed zoom means if we right click to rotate we'll move the focus